garethjmsaunders/digital-code-style-guide/t4-names.md

 # TerminalFOUR naming style guide

 version 0.5.2
-Last updated: Tuesday 19 July 2016
+Last updated: Monday 22 August 2016

 The terms MUST, MUST NOT, SHOULD, SHOULD NOT, and MAY are used in this document with the meanings found in [RFC 2119: Key words for use in RFCs to indicate requirement levels](https://www.ietf.org/rfc/rfc2119.txt).